Indigo is a freelance writer turned 3D artist from the UK who also likes to write about her travel adventures!

-In breeding season, Brown Hares can be seen 'boxing' with their forefeet as they balance on their hind legs.
+In breeding season, grown hares can be seen 'boxing' with their forefeet as they balance on their hind legs.

-The Edible Dormouse (also known as the Fat Dormouse) is one of 3 varieties of Dormice found in the Alpine regions.
-The (ironically) rarer Common Dormouse and the Tree Dormouse are protected species, and are smaller and lighter.
+The edible dormouse (also known as the fat dormouse) is one of 3 varieties found in the Alps.
+The (ironically) rarer common dormouse and the tree dormouse are protected species, and are smaller and lighter.